PHP Luminova: MySQLi and PDO Database Connection Driver

 inTransaction

-Determine if there is any active transaction.
+Check if there is an active transaction.

 public inTransaction(): boolReturn Value: